- Books by Mail

 About the Renovations

-Michael Gannon, Associate Director of Administrative Services, has the oversight for all Library renovations system-wide.
+Michael Gannon, Associate Director of Support Services, has the oversight for all Library renovations system-wide.
 One major focus of these renovations projects is to insure that all library facilities are ADA compliant.
 The creation of thematic children’s areas makes the Library more attractive to kids.
 The creativity of the Spaulding Branch Library’s children’s area led to a national design award.
 All the renovation projects created jobs within Prince George’s County, thereby stimulating our local economy.
 Significant funding provided by the County Library Capital Grant Program, Maryland State Department of Education, Division of Library Development and Services for the Greenbelt, Largo-Kettering, and Spauldings branch renovations.